 - Don't be afraid that excessive holding and cuddling with 'spoil' your baby.
 There's little to support this idea, and soon they'll start asserting their independence in all sorts of ways!

-- Don't hold them in an upright position until they're incapable of sitting for his or herself - this can damage the baby's spine.
+- Don't hold them in an upright position until they're capable of sitting for his or herself - this can damage the baby's spine.

 - If you're find yourself unable to get much done having to hold your baby all the time, remember that getting your busy hands back is one of the many benefits of Mei Tai, Ring and Wrap slings!

 What are some of the worries you've had when holding your baby?
-Perhaps either we or the many Mums on our Facebook page, Twitter and Google+ sites can give you some useful advice, so do share!
+Perhaps either we or the many Mums on our Facebook page and Twitter sites can give you some useful advice, so do share!